chess10kp/chess10kp.github.io/posts/babelfish.md

 title: BabelFish
 date: "2025-11-24"
 tags: ["typescript", "project", "gemini", "fastapi", "langchain", "productivity"]
+tagline: AI in your chats is awful, but what if it was YOUR AI in YOUR chats
 ---

 BabelFetch was my team's project at [HackDearborn](https://hackdearbon.org) this year.
 [Demo Video](https://youtu.be/1sCfoWvphjw) (Recorded after 30 hours being awake, I promise I don't usually sound like this).